 See frequently asked questions on the Research Training Program for:

 A summary of the research block grant allocations to individual higher education providers in 2021 can be found on the 2021 Research Block Grant Allocations page.

 Higher Education Research Data Collection (HERDC)

-- Controls the collection of higher education research data
+- controls the collection of higher education research data

-Specifies the methods used to calculate amounts under the research block grant programs.
+The Research Block Grants Calculation Methodology page specifies the methods used to calculate amounts under the research block grant programs.

 Consolidated time series data sets

 The consolidated data-sets page provides historical research block grant allocations and other higher education research data sets, including:

 - HDR Completions (1989-2019)

 - Higher education expenditure on R&D (HERD) by university (2004-2018).